TheBoonAI/webhook_examples/README.md

-# webhook_examples
+# Webhook Example Integrations
-Examples of using webhook for Boon AI integrations.
+This repo contains examples of how to use the Boon AI webhooks to integrate with other applications.